andrew/ultimate-awesome/README.md

 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome-wake-tests](https://github.com/ackee-blockchain/awesome-wake-tests) - A collection of awesome Wake tests including links to guides and more.
-- [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-pubky](https://github.com/aljazceru/awesome-pubky) - Pubky.tech - all directory of pubky resources, libraries, tools and applications.
+- [awesome-docker](https://github.com/arch3rpro/awesome-docker) - A collection of Docker resources, including comprehensive tools and best practices for container management, monitoring, security, automation, etc.
 - [awesome-amp](https://github.com/arthelokyo/awesome-amp) - 😎 Awesome things related to AMP HTML.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesome-plaintext](https://github.com/avidseeker/awesome-plaintext) - Plain text tools, resources, and integrations.